|

 bells, tambourine, and vocals.

-the delicate and longing to the inspiring and ecstatic,
+The band's emotional range spans from the delicate and longing to the inspiring and ecstatic,

 while their collective cosmopolitan backgrounds